mainmatter/playbook/development-process/README.md

 following iteration into the current one.

-All discussions around an issue should happen on the particular issue's respective page.
+All discussions around an issue should happen on the particular issue's respective page in the project management tool of choice.
 Of course at times it is convenient to have discussions in person or through online chat but even in those cases, a brief summary of the discussed points and the outcome should be posted on the issue.
 This is a necessity for distributed teams and allows everyone access to all of the context of a particular issue at any time.
 Even teams that are not distributed benefit from this practice as all information that is relevant to a particular issue is and remains available for everyone interested.

 ### Communication

-Communication is key for a successful project team - be it distributed or not.
+Communication is key for successful project teams - be they distributed or not.
 In order for communication to be beneficial for both the team culture as well as productivity, rather than becoming a liability or cause of constant stress, all team members need to keep some basic rules in mind:

-- be responsive: don't leave anyone hanging with unanswered questions or requests.
+- Be responsive: don't leave anyone hanging with unanswered questions or requests.
 It goes a long way in keeping working relations positive, and communication effective.
-Respond to online chat messages within reasonable time, ensure you have notifications set up properly so you see when somebody mentions you in a discussion or asks for your feedback
+Respond to online chat messages or mentions on issue pages etc. within reasonable time, ensure you have notifications set up properly so you will see when somebody mentions you in a discussion or asks for your feedback
-- take your focus time: while some people can respond to any notification that reaches them immediately and still stay focussed on the task they're working on, this is not everyone's most effective way of working.
+- Take your focus time: while some people can respond to any notification that reaches them immediately and still stay focussed on the task they're working on, this is not everyone's most effective way of working.
 Feel free to take your focus time and switch off or ignore all notifications in order to focus